 - The rate you’re currently paying

-- The rate you’ll pay after the intro APR offer expires
+- The rate you’ll pay after the balance transfer intro APR offer expires

 - Any fee you’ll have to pay to transfer all or a portion of your balance to the new card (known as a balance transfer fee)

-Chase Slate® has a 0% intro APR offer for balance transfers for 15 months from account opening (then the variable APR will be 16.49% - 25.24%).
+Chase Slate® ($0 annual fee) has an introductory 0% APR offer for balance transfers (as well as purchases) for 15 months from account opening.
+After that, the variable APR for each will be between 16.49% and 25.24%.

 From our partner